web-auth/doc/the-project/web-browser-support.md

 # Web Browser Support

-Webauthn is now supported by all main web browsers:
+WebAuthn is now supported by all main web browsers:

 * Mozilla Firefox 60+ and Firefox for Android 68+
 * Google Chrome 67+